 There is no manual DC disconnect device within the UPS.

-A battery disconnect switch is required for battery systems and may also be required by NEC or local codes.
+A battery disconnect switch is recommended, and may be required by NEC or local codes when batteries are remotely located.
 The battery disconnect switch should be installed between the battery and the UPS.